top of page

 And had it been lawful for us to paint, as might some artist, the tale of thy piety, would not the spectators have shuddered at the mother of seven sons suffering for righteousness' sake multitudinous tortures even unto death?

-• His comment showed it wasn’t lawful for us to paint people even to show the traumatic experience of what the mother and children went through because it would be making a similitude of male and female to help understand it’s not lawful to make images of living creatures even if we aren’t worshipping them.
+• His comment showed it wasn’t lawful for us to paint people even to show the traumatic experience of what the mother and children went through because it would be making a similitude of male and female to help understand that it’s not lawful to make images of living creatures even if we aren’t worshipping them.

 Can we make unlawful images if we do not worship them?

-• Through the testimonies, the person that makes an unlawful image is cursed along with the image that he made.
+• The person that makes an unlawful image is cursed along with the image that he made.

 But that which is made with hands is cursed, as well it, as he that made it: he, because he made it; and it, because, being corruptible, it was called alahayim.
+10 For that which is made shall be punished together with him that made it.
+12 For the devising of idols was the beginning of spiritual fornication, and the invention of them the corruption of life.

-Acts of John 27
+Acts of John 27-29

-27 The painter, then, on the first day made an outline of him and went away.
+The painter, then, on the first day made an outline of him and went away.
 And on the next he painted him in with his colours, and so delivered the portrait to Lycomedes to his great joy.
 And he took it and set it up in his own bedchamber and hung it with garlands: so that later John, when he perceived it, said to him: My beloved child, what is it that thou always doest when thou comest in from the bath into thy bedchamber alone? do not I pray with thee and the rest of the brethren? or is there something thou art hiding from us?
 And as he said this and talked jestingly with him, he went into the bedchamber, and saw the portrait of an old man crowned with garlands, and lamps and altars set before it.
-And he called him and said: Lycomedes, what meanest thou by this matter of the portrait? can it be one of thy alahayim that is painted here? for I see that thou art still living in heathen fashion.
+And he called him and said: Lycomedes, what meanest thou by this matter of the portrait? can it be one of thy alahayims that is painted here? for I see that thou art still living in heathen fashion.

+And Lycomedes answered him: My only Alahayim is he who raised me up from death with my wife: but if, next to that Alahayim, it be right that the men who have benefited us should be called alahayims -it is thou, father, whom I have had painted in that portrait, whom I crown and love and reverence as having become my good guide.
 28 And John who had never at any time seen his own face said to him: Thou mockest me, child: am I like that in form, thy Lord? how canst thou persuade me that the portrait is like me?
 And Lycomedes brought him a mirror.
 And when he had seen himself in the mirror and looked earnestly at the portrait, he said: As the Lord Yache Christ liveth, the portrait is like me: yet not like me, child, but like my fleshly image; for if this painter, who hath imitated this my face, desireth to draw me in a portrait, he will be at a loss, the colours that are now given to thee, and boards and plaster and glue, and the position of my shape, and old age and youth and all things that are seen with the eye.
+29 ...But this that thou hast now done is childish and imperfect: thou hast drawn a dead likeness of the dead.

 Heb 5:13